Struggling with an Endorphin Deficiency?

 Advanced Dosage: Take 4 caps – 2x daily away from meals

 With individuals with low endorphin levels, I will use a combination of dopamine plus along with adapt strong and brain calm magnesium.
 Depending upon lab results, my team looks at other micronutrient deficiencies or imbalances to address as well.

-Adapt-Strong: This formula provides clinical dosages of vitamin B6, rhodiola and cordyceps.
+This formula provides clinical dosages of vitamin B5, B6, rhodiola, ginseng and Eleuthero as well as adrenal glandular and other adaptogenic herbs.
 This formula provides useful support for both hyper and hypofunction of the adrenals.
 Hyperfunction is when the adrenals are overproducing hormones, such as cortisol, and hypofunction is the opposite, when the adrenals are under producing.

 Normal Dosage: Take 1 cap – 2x daily

 Advanced Dosage: Take 2 caps – 2x daily

 This is a specific form of magnesium is the only form of magnesium proven in animal studies to cross the blood-brain barrier.
 Boosting the brain’s magnesium level is vital to healthy cognition, which includes long- and short-term memory, learning, stress management and sleep.